Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Positron detection system

 \begin{itemize} \item An energy resolution of $\sim$\,10\% at 0.511 MeV to perform precise energy reconstruction, rejecting the contribution of natural backgrounds. \item A spatial resolution of $\sim$\,1~cm to reconstruct the tracks of two back-to-back $\gamma$-rays, rejecting accidental coincidence. \item A timing resolution of $\sim$\,1~ns to ensure that the energy deposits in ECAL modules are in time with MCP response. \item A geometrical acceptance of $\sim$\,95\% to prevent leakage of annihilation events. \end{itemize}

 In the next two sections, we first introduce the geometrical layout, module assembly, and event reconstruction of ECAL.
 Then, simulation studies are conducted to estimate its performance of $\mmu$-to-$\ammu$ signal.
-Interestingly, a proposal of MACE \textsc{Phase-I} experiment which consists of the ECAL and an inner tracker for muonium rare decay searching is later introduced in \cref{sec:phasei}.
+Moreover, a proposal of MACE \textsc{Phase-I} experiment which consists of the ECAL and an inner tracker system for other muon cLFV processes searching will be further introduced in \cref{sec:phasei}.